-Pupils are taught how to form and practise specific letter shapes as part of phonics sessions but also in discreet, small group and one to one teaching sessions.
-Letter shapes are practised in the order that we teach phonics.
-We also teach letters in their handwriting families (curly caterpillar, one armed robot, long ladder and zig zag monster letter families).
+Pupils are taught how to form and practise specific letter shapes as part of phonics sessions but also in discrete, small group and one to one teaching sessions.
+Letter shapes are practised in the order that phonics is taught and in handwriting families.
 Pupils are supported to use the tripod grip in most cases.
 Pupils also practise handwriting in conjunction with spelling and independent writing.
 Explicit attention is given to pencil grip, correct posture, the positioning of the paper and the organisation of the writing space.

-We teach a printed font in Reception, based on the Sassoon Primary Font.
-Once pupils master the use of controlled, well-formed printed letters by Year Two, they will be assessed for their readiness to be taught to use pre-cursive lead in strokes to letters and then to join their letters using a cursive font.
+In Reception a printed font is taught, based on the Little Wandle handwriting.
+Once pupils master the use of controlled, well-formed printed letters by Year Two, they will be assessed for their readiness to be taught to use pre-cursive lead in strokes to letters, and then to join their letters using a cursive font.

 Key Stage Two